spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 ``--log_increment``
-  For multi-integration extractions, if this parameter is set to a value greater than zero, an INFO-level log message will be printed every `log_increment` integrations, to report on progress.
+  For multi-integration extractions, if this parameter is set to a value greater than zero, an INFO-level log message will be printed every `log_increment` integrations to report on progress.
 Default value is 50.

 ``--save_profile``
+  Flag to enable saving the spatial profile representing the extraction aperture.
-  If True, the spatial profile representing the extraction aperture is saved to disk with suffix "profile".
+  If True, the profile is saved to disk with suffix "profile".

 ``--save_scene_model``
-  If True, a model of the 2D flux as defined by the extraction aperture is saved to disk with suffix "scene_model".
+  Flag to enable saving a model of the 2D flux as defined by the extraction aperture.
+  If True, the model is saved to disk with suffix "scene_model".

 Step Arguments for IFU Data
 ---------------------------